bediger4000/fair-coin-flipping/README.md

 You could also reason that (most times) half the coins turn up heads, and thus get eliminated.
+How many halvings does it take to get to 1?

-I went on to write [a program](main.go) that tells you log<sub>2</sub>(n), and goes on to do 10,000 iterations of the rounds of flipping n coins as described above.
+I went on to write [a program](main.go) that tells you log<sub>2</sub>(n), and then does 10,000 iterations of the rounds of flipping n coins as described above.

 ```